Anchorsify/Anchorsify.github.io/_projects/Doton.md

 - Seal Speed: 10
 - Status: Immobility 5

-Effects: Someone affected by this mud may, as a Speed 8 action, make a grapple roll (as the defender) against you (using your CHA in place of STR) check to break free from the clay, reducing the penalty by 1 per point they beat your roll by.
+Effects: Someone affected by this mud may, as a Speed 8 action, make a grapple roll (as the defender) against you (using your CHA/10 in place of STR/10) check to break free from the clay, reducing the penalty by 1 per point they beat your roll by.

 #### --( Iwa Funsai Buin - Rock Smashing Staff )--
 You hold out your hands or similarly grab some nearby rock and create a large, blunt object from it!
 This is often a hammer or staff, but also could be stylized however you see fit.
 As we all know, getting hit with rocks hurts, so this is rather painful.